datalad-handbook/book/docs/basics/101-105-install.rst

 computer.
 Rumor has it that this would be only a single command in the terminal!
 Therefore, everyone in today's lecture excitedly awaits today's topic: Installing datasets.

-"With DataLad, users can get *clones* of existing DataLad datasets from paths, URLs, or open-data collections" our lecturer begins.
+"With DataLad, users can install *clones* of existing DataLad datasets from paths, URLs, or open-data collections" our lecturer begins.
 "This makes accessing data fast and easy.
 A dataset that others could install can be created by anyone, without a need for additional software.
 Your own datasets can be